- Understand the relationship between the number of orbitals in various energy sublevels and the length of the periods in the periodic table.

 This periodic table shows the outer electron configurations of the elements.

 Based on electron configurations, the periodic table can be divided into blocks denoting which sublevel is in the process of being filled.
-The s, p, d, and f blocks are illustrated below in Figure below.
+The s, p, d, and f blocks are illustrated below (Figure below).

 A block diagram of the periodic table shows which sublevels are being filled at any point.

-Figure above also illustrates how the d sublevel is always one principal level behind the period in which that sublevel occurs.
-In other words, the 3d sublevels fills during the fourth period.
+The Figure above also illustrates how the d sublevel is always one principal level behind the period in which that sublevel occurs.
+In other words, the 3d sublevel fills during the fourth period.
 The f sublevel is always two levels behind.
 The 4f sublevel belongs to the sixth period.

 We will now examine each of these blocks in more detail.
 The s and p sublevels for a given principal energy level are filled during the correspondingly numbered period.
 For example, the 2s and 2p sublevels fill during the second period.
 The s-block elements and the p-block elements are together called the representative or main-group elements.

 The s-block consists of the elements in Group 1 and Group 2, which are primarily composed of highly reactive metals.
 The elements in Group 1 (lithium, sodium, potassium, rubidium, cesium, and francium) are called the alkali metals.
 All of the alkali metals have a single s electron in their outermost principal energy.
 Recall that such electrons are called valence electrons.
 The general form for the electron configuration of each alkali metal is ns1, where the n refers to the highest occupied principal energy level.
 For example, the electron configuration of lithium (Li), the alkali metal of Period 2, is 1s22s1.
 This single valence electron is what gives the alkali metals their extreme reactivity.
-Figure below shows the element sodium.
+Pictured below (Figure below) is the element, sodium.